 This school features good teachers and course material.
 They have special speaking classes for small groups.

 Offering Dutch language courses especially for expats.
-The 2 months course is highly recommended.
+This two-month course is highly recommended.

 The above companies have been recommended by one or more of our members.
 The recommendation does not reflect the views or opinions of Amsterdam Mamas and we advise you to thoroughly research all your options independently before choosing a Dutch language school.